mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 * "THUNDESTORM WINDS"
 * "THUNDERSTROM WINDS"

-So we have typos, different casing, switched words all together for events that are supposed to be the same ones, we need a fix for that.
+So we have typos, different casing and switched words all together for events that are supposed to be the same, we need a fix for that.
 While it would be great if I could tell you there is this magical *R* function that does this work for us, there isn't.
 Due to the many different ways the same event is being presented differently here, the solution will be going through all the event names and changing them to a canonical one.

 The first step is to make them all have the same casing and remove extraneous spaces from the beginning or the end of the event names, here's how we can do it: